All applicants must meet the University’s English Language Admission Requirements for Students.

 Prospective research students first need to identify a potential research project and find an academic supervisor.

 Preferably, you should start looking for a supervisor around the beginning of the final semester of your Bachelor Degree.
-Talk to several academics as their ability to accept you as a student in their laboratory depends on many things – what other students they have, what funding they have and whether they will be available for the whole year.
+Talk to several academics as their ability to accept you as a student in their laboratory depends on many things – how many other students they have, what funding they have and whether they will be available for the whole year.

 Make sure to discuss potential projects with supervisors as they can be tailored to your interests and skills.
 At this point please contact the Associate Director HDR for JCSMR (email@example.com) and JCSMR PhD coordinator (firstname.lastname@example.org) with your choice of supervisor.